algomonk016/typescript-tutorial/6_ts_express/readme.txt

     i.e (req, res) => {} // this one

     ts understands properties of the object
-    thus, middlerwares are counter productive to ts because middlewares are coded in js, so ts has no idea what properties are added or removed ex bodyparser middleware
+    thus, middlewares are counter productive to ts because middlewares are coded in js, so ts has no idea what properties are added or removed ex bodyparser middleware